greg-raven/Uncommon-Sense/_posts/2022-12-28-a-jolt-of-western-civilization.md

 ---
-title: 'A jolt of Western civilization'
+title: "A jolt of Western civilization"
 layout: post
 categories:
 - culture